tobychui/arozos/README.md

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+*Please seek for author approval if you want to deploy this system for purposes other than personal (e.g. home NAS, private media server, automation control in your room etc) and educational (e.g. school projects, course demos etc)*

 ## Acknowledgments
 Special thanks for the following projects which bring insights to this project.

 TocasUI by Yami Odymel - https://tocas-ui.com/

+## Buy me a coffee
+Actually I don't drink coffee.
+Send me something that would make me feel interested if you really want to send me something :)